-Beginning in the Winter 2021 term, we will be using a new course evaluation system, EvaluationKit.
-This replaces the previous customization workflow.
-EvaluationKit also allows section instructors to begin adding questions much earlier in the term, beginning in week 4.
+A new course evaluation system was implemented in the Winter 2021 term, replacing the previous customization workflow.
+The new system allows section instructors to begin adding questions much earlier in the term, beginning in week 4.

-In EvaluationKit, you will still select questions from a question bank.
-An important difference in EvaluationKit is questions added will be repeated for all section instructors on the Section feedback form regardless of who adds the questions.
+In the new system, you will still select questions from a question bank.
+An important difference is questions added will be repeated for all section instructors on the Section feedback form regardless of who adds the questions.
 If you are teaching in a course with a team of section instructors, we recommend collaborating together on which questions you want to add for all of the instructors.

-You can access EvaluationKit through this link (you will be prompted to sign in through the normal Stanford Web Authentication for university websites):
+You can access the course evaluation system through this link (you will be prompted to sign in through the normal Stanford Web Authentication for university websites):

 A guide for adding custom questions in EvaluationKit is available here: